 - Lost wages where plaintiff was unable to work during the time of the infection

 - Pain and suffering while trying to recover from the infection or disease

 The nail salon could also have a multitude of defenses to assert as a defendant.
 The nail salon would be able to allege that the plaintiff was negligent.
 For example, the plaintiff afterwards engaged in an activity that irritated the cut and instead caused the infection.
 The plaintiff’s contribution towards their negligence depends on the type of state you are located in.
 For example, California has the comparative fault statutes where plaintiff will be able to collect a smaller portion depending on how negligent they were.

 For example, if the customer’s injuries were $10,000 in trying to remedy their toenail infection, and plaintiff was found to be 30% liable for her injuries, then plaintiff will only be able to collect $7,000.
 The $10,000 was decreased based on plaintiff’s liability.

 Defendants could also raise the assumption of risk defense where they allege that plaintiff assumed the risk when they arrived at the nail salon and asked to get their toenails cut.
 Defendant nail salon would allege that plaintiff knew of the risks of getting your toenails cut yet decided to go through with that service anyway.
 This may not be that successful since getting an infection may be beyond the risk assumed.

-Another defense that defendant could bring up is that the customer failed to bring the claim within the statute of limitations.
+Another defense that the defendant could bring up is that the customer failed to bring the claim within the statute of limitations.
 Statute of limitations is a legal theory that states that claim should be brought within a standard period of time.
 If the claim is brought after that time period has ran, then the claim will most likely be dismissed.
 California has a statute of limitations of one to three years for personal injuries depending on the type of injury and circumstance.
-Visit our for more information on statute of limitations.
+Check out our statute of limitations page for more information.